bazelbuild/starlark/spec.md

 that embeds the Starlark interpreter to define additional data types representing sequences of unknown length that implement only the `Iterable` contract.

-Strings are not iterable, though they do support the `len(s)` and `s[i]` operations.
-Starlark deviates from Python here to avoid a common pitfall in which a string is used by mistake where a list containing a single string was intended, resulting in its interpretation as a sequence of bytes.
+Strings and bytes values are not iterable, though they do support the `len(s)` and `s[i]` operations.
+Starlark deviates from Python here to avoid a common pitfall in which a string is used by mistake where a list containing a single string was intended, resulting in its interpretation as a sequence of letters.

 Most Starlark operators and built-in functions that need a sequence of values will accept any iterable.